I am not alone in loathing Richard Epstein’s book — March 6, 2010

 Basically we all get annoyed when someone uses the old-fashioned Tennyson-type style because you know the writer is just copying the greats and probably wears a gaelic thumb ring.
 Modern poets cant do that thee, thou, wrestd from sweet Aprils bosom kind of crap cause modern people dont talk that way.

-[book: The Sea] is the sort of paint-by-numbers exercise that you’d get if you wrote your book with a particularly boring, sensitive [newspaper: Times of London] reviewer in mind.
+The Sea is the sort of paint-by-numbers exercise that you’d get if you wrote your book with a particularly boring, sensitive [newspaper: Times of London] reviewer in mind.
 (Not [newspaper: The Guardian].
 I would never try to write for [newspaper: The Guardian], knowing that their Digested Reads series is out there, waiting.)
 I envision that John Banville decided he wanted a book which would be called “elegiac” and “autumnal” and would win the Booker Prize.
 So he wrote that book, and the reviewers called it elegiac and autumnal, and it won the Booker.
 Yay on him.

 It is a very gray book.
 Our narrator is renting a room from one of your classic spinster landladies, hair all bunned up and meals all eaten from a tin.
 What is the story with this landlady?
 We certainly get that she’s spinsteresque.
 Anyway, our narrator is a widower.
 His late wife spends nearly of the book dying, and little else.
 It sure would be nice to learn something about the late wife, other than that she died.
 Anyway, so his mind wanders freely over his youth spent at the shore.
 He kissed a girl there.
 She almost took her clothes off for him once.
 Then she died.
 The clothes-removing girl is capriciously violent and kind of gross; I envision an unkempt tomboy.
 She and her parents are staying in their highfalutin place at the shore, which is where our narrator meets her.